-There is, however, serious gender disparity in admission across regions.
-For example, in 1994, while total admission in Mbeya was 66; out of these, there was only one female student.
-Other regions, which displayed similar trend are: Dodoma, Iringa, Kilimanjaro, Ruvuma and Singida.
-In the extreme case, the following regions had no female students in the year 1994: Kagera, Kigoma, Lindi, Mara, Coast, Rukwa and Shinyanga.
+There is, however, serious gender disparity in admission across regional centres.
+For instance, in 1994, while total admission in Mbeya was 66; out of these, there was only one female student.
+Other regional centres, which displayed similar trend, are: Dodoma, Iringa, Kilimanjaro, Ruvuma and Singida.
+In the extreme case, the following regional centres had no female students in the year 1994: Kagera, Kigoma, Lindi, Mara, Coast, Rukwa and Shinyanga.
 Social factors as well as asymmetry information about the OUT programmes could be some of the reasons for that phenomenon.
-This situation has changed in recent years where the regions of Dar es Salaam, Kilimanjaro, Mbeya, Mwanza, Morogoro and Dodoma have been consistently ranked in the top ten for attracting female students: (see Table 6)
+This situation has changed in recent years where the regional centres of Kinondoni, the then Dar es Salaam regional centre, Ilala, Arusha, Kilimanjaro, Morogoro, Mwanza, Temeke, Dodoma and Mbeya have been consistently ranked in the top ten for attracting female students: (see Table 6)

 On the average, however, the percentage of female students as displayed in Table 6 was less than 21% between 1994 and 2000.
 There are, nonetheless, several sporadic increases in enrolment in some academic years due to International students.
 For example, in 1995, the enrolment rate rose to 14.4% from 9.4 recorded in 1994 attributed largely by admission of CYP Diploma students from Zambia.
 In 1998 again, the percentage increased to 14.1% from 11.6% recorded in 1997 due to admission of students from Kenya.
-It also rose from 25.6% to 62.0 between 2001 and 2014/15 with the maximum in 2014/15.
+It also rose from 25.6% to 62.0% between 2001 and 2014/15 then dropped to 35.0% in the 2015/16 academic year.